2023-06-28 23:44:10

 Experts have recovered presumed human remains from what is left of the Titan sub that imploded during a dive to the Titanic wreck, with the death of five people, the US Coast Guard said Wednesday, June 28.
 “United States medical professionals will conduct a formal analysis of presumed human remains that have been carefully recovered,” the agency said.

 On board were British explorer Hamish Harding, French submarine expert Paul-Henri Nargeolet, Pakistani-British tycoon Shahzada Dawood and his son Suleman, and Stockton Rush, CEO of the sub’s operator OceanGate Expeditions.
-They presumably died instantly when the Titan sub, about the size of an SUV car, imploded under the crushing pressure of the North Atlantic at a depth of more than two miles.
+They presumably died instantly when the Titan sub, regarding the size of an SUV car, imploded under the crushing pressure of the North Atlantic at a depth of more than two miles.

 Mangled debris recovered from the small submersible was offloaded earlier in the day in eastern Canada, bringing to an end a difficult search-and-recovery operation.
 That debris will now be taken aboard a US Coast Guard cutter to a US port for further analysis, the organization said.